vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/split-payouts-on-payment-provider-protocol.md

 ### Cancellation Stage

-> ℹ️ In this version of the Split Payouts, there is no change in the normal Cancellation payload.
+> ℹ️ In this version of the Split Payouts, there are no changes in the normal cancellation payload.

 See below an example of the cancellation request: